The most remote Country Hotel in New Zealand, on State Highway 43 – Forgotten World Highway, between Stratford

 and Taumarunui.
 Beautiful rugged countryside, spectacular scenery and rich history.

-Our team includes owner’s Richard & Vicki Pratt, and our manager Anita Williams.
+Our team includes owner’s Richard & Vicki Pratt, and a group of dedicated local staff members.
 We all have had rural backgrounds, but Vicki was born on the land.
 Now we balance all that comes with this historic hotel and its patron’s.

 HISTORY OF THE HOTEL

 The history of the Whangamomona Hotel reflects the colourful and truly unique nature of the Whangamomona community.
 This is the second hotel built on this site.
 The first burnt down in 1911 with the kitchen coal range the only thing left standing amongst the ashen remains.
 This hotel, built in 1912, was constructed around that same coal range, which has now been relocated to the renovated General Store.
 Our Whangamomona community is proud of our history and the Whangamomona Hotel has a wonderful collection of photos and memorabilia decorating its walls.